CipherOne/swiftprotocol/README.md

 After the 70 Billion cap has been reached by following the formula of Stage One, Stage Two will come into effect.
 During this stage, new UBITs will be given out to users at an inflation rate decided by the [Delegated Nodes](#delegated-node-voting) to all users in the ecosystem.
 It's their responsibility to choose an inflation rate that will avoid devaluing existing currency while ensuring the distribution is sufficiently large.

 ### Referral System
-When a new Citizen joins, there's an option to include the public key of the Citizen that referred them.
+When a Citizen joins, there's an option to include the public key of the Citizen that referred them.
 Referral bonuses are calculated using `5 * Income Distribution Multiplier`.
 For example, if there are 100,000 Citizens at the time of a referral, the bonus would be 500 UBITs.

 ## DAO Based Governance
 Governance is an integral part of this Protocol as it allows for outside data to be safely used for identity verification and economic control.
 However, the decentralized and autonomous elements of this Protocol allow certain rules to be set in stone.
 These rules ensure a fair system exists where nobody has the ability to cheat in a way that is possible with centralized systems.